AcheronProject/AcheronDocs/docs/_sources/shark/cases.rst.txt

 The following links can be used to download .stp, .stl and .f3d (Fusion 360 extension) of the cases.

-:download:`High Shark STL file <https://github.com/Gondolindrim/SharkPCB/raw/master/case/highShark.stl>`
+:download:`High Shark STL file <https://github.com/Gondolindrim/SharkHardware/releases/download/V1.0/highShark.stl>`

-:download:`High Shark STP file <https://github.com/Gondolindrim/SharkPCB/raw/master/case/highShark.stp>`
+:download:`High Shark STP file <https://github.com/Gondolindrim/SharkHardware/releases/download/V1.0/highShark.stp>`

-:download:`High Shark F3D file <https://github.com/Gondolindrim/SharkPCB/raw/master/case/sharkCaseV1.f3d>`

-:download:`Low Shark STL file <https://github.com/Gondolindrim/SharkPCB/raw/master/case/lowShark.stl>`
+:download:`Low Shark STL file <https://github.com/Gondolindrim/SharkHardware/releases/download/V1.0/lowShark.stl>`

-:download:`Low Shark STP file <https://github.com/Gondolindrim/SharkPCB/raw/master/case/lowShark.stp>`
+:download:`Low Shark STP file <https://github.com/Gondolindrim/SharkHardware/releases/download/V1.0/lowShark.stp>`

-:download:`Low Shark F3D file <https://github.com/Gondolindrim/SharkPCB/raw/master/case/lowCaseV1.f3d>`

 Mechanical specifications
 =========================

 In order to machine the cases, many factories will need the mechanical drawing of the product to effectively and precisely manufacture it.
 The Shark case files also contain the mechanical drawings of the cases.

-:download:`Click here <https://github.com/Gondolindrim/SharkPCB/raw/master/case/lowSharkMechanicalSpecs.pdf>` to download the mechanical specifications for the Low Shark case.
+:download:`Click here <https://github.com/Gondolindrim/SharkHardware/releases/download/V1.0/lowSharkMechanicalSpecs.pdf>` to download the mechanical specifications for the Low Shark case.

-:download:`Click here <https://github.com/Gondolindrim/SharkPCB/raw/master/case/highSharkMechanicalSpecs.pdf>` to download the mechanical specifications for the High Shark case.
+:download:`Click here <https://github.com/Gondolindrim/SharkHardware/releases/download/V1.0/highSharkMechanicalSpecs.pdf>` to download the mechanical specifications for the High Shark case.

 3D previews of the cases
 ========================